Social NCE: Contrastive Learning of Socially-aware Motion Representations: Experiment

 \subsection{Trajectory Forecasting}

 We first evaluate our method on the human trajectory forecasting task.
-Specifically, we compare the performances of several forecasting models trained with and without the proposed Social-NCE.
-Following the public benchmark TrajNet++ \cite{kothari_human_2020}, each model takes as input 9-step observations and predicts the future trajectories of all agents in the scene for 12 steps.
-We apply our method to the following LSTM-based forecasting models with different interaction modules: \begin{itemize} \itemsep{0em} \item S-LSTM \cite{alahi_social_2016}: grid-based interaction module over the hidden states of neighboring agents. \item S-ATT \cite{vemula_social_2017}: graph-based soft attention mechanism over the hidden states of neighboring agents. \item D-LSTM \cite{kothari_human_2020}: grid-based interaction module sharing the relative velocities of neighboring agents. \item S-GAN \cite{gupta_social_2018}: max-pooling among neighboring agents, trained with the adversarial and variety loss. \end{itemize}
+We compare the performances of several forecasting models trained with and without the proposed Social-NCE on the ETH \& UCY benchmark \cite{pellegrini_improving_2010, lerner_crowds_2007} and the Trajnet++ interaction-centric benchmark \cite{kothari2021its}.
+For a fair and direct comparison with prior work, we implement our learning method in the official public code of each model without any modifications on architectures.

-Similar to previous work \cite{gupta_social_2018, zeng_dsdnet_2020, kothari_human_2020}, we evaluate the predictor on the following metrics: \begin{itemize} \itemsep{0em} \item Average displacement error (ADE): the average Euclidean distance between the output trajectory and the ground truth over all predicted steps. \item Final displacement error (FDE): the Euclidean distance between the predicted output and the ground truth at the last time step. \item Collision rate (COL): the percentage of test cases where the predicted trajectories of different agents run into collisions. \end{itemize} To evaluate the multi-modal forecasting of S-GAN, we use the top-3 displacement error that measures the minimum distance between three randomly sampled output trajectories and the ground truth observation.
+All forecasting models are trained and evaluated in the following setting: given 8 time steps (3.2 seconds) of observations as input, predict future trajectories for 12 time steps (4.8 seconds) for all human agents in the scene.
+Similar to previous work \cite{gupta_social_2018, zeng_dsdnet_2020, kothari2021its}, we measure the performance of each model with two metrics: \begin{itemize} \itemsep{-0.2em} \item Final displacement error (FDE): the Euclidean distance between the predicted output and the ground truth at the last time step. \item Collision rate (COL): the percentage of test cases where the predicted trajectories of different agents run into collisions. \end{itemize} More experimental details are outlined in the Appendix~\ref{sec:benchmark_forecasting}.